-The project team organized a "street team" approach as a tactic to inform the public about the project and opportunities to be involved.
-Between October 3 and 15, thirty-four Sound Transit staff completed 50 street team ambassador shifts in 21 stations throughout the Sound Transit service area.
-Ambassador shifts were aligned with peak morning and evening commutes and included Link and Sounder stations both within and outside Seattle city limits.
+Between October 3 and 15, 34 Sound Transit staff completed 50 street team ambassador shifts at 21 stations throughout the Sound Transit service area.
+Ambassador shifts were aligned with peak morning and evening commute periods and included Link and Sounder stations.

 The project team recruited other Sound Transit employees via two internal newsletters that encouraged staff to volunteer for street team ambassador shifts.
 Prior to the launch of the effort, the project team held two orientation sessions to review materials and provide guidance to street team ambassador volunteers.
 Street team ambassadors engaged with the public by sharing information, fielding questions, and addressing concerns about upcoming changes to fares and parking.
-Street team ambassadors distributed more than 3,000 rack cards that contained QR codes linking to the online open house and survey.
+Street team ambassadors distributed more than 3,000 rack cards (small printed flyers that found on buses or train) that contained QR codes linking to the online open house and survey.